Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Cumulants for the hard-sphere dynamics

 \chapter{Cumulants for the hard-sphere dynamics}

 To understand the structure of dynamical correlations, we are going to describe how the collision trees introduced in the previous chapter (which are the elementary dynamical objects) can be grouped into clusters.
 We shall identify three different types of correlations (treated in Section \ref{sec:ER}, \ref{sec:O}, \ref{sec:IC} respectively).
 Our starting point will be Formula~\eqref{eq: notation compressee}.
 We will also need the notation $\Psi^\eps_{n} = \Psi^\eps_{\{1,\dots,n\}}$, where a pseudo-trajectory is labeled by the ensemble of its roots.

 Notice that the two collision trees in~$\Psi^\eps_{\{1,2\}}$ do {\it not} scatter if and only if $\Psi^\eps_{\{1\}}$ and $\Psi^\eps_{\{2\}}$ keep a mutual distance larger than~$ \eps$.
-Therefore we shall write the non-scattering condition as the complement of an {\it overlap} condition, meaning that~$\Psi^\eps_{\{1\}}$ and $\Psi^\eps_{\{2\}}$ reach a mutual distance smaller than $\eps$ (without scattering with each other).
-The scattering, disconnection and overlap situations are represented in the following picture (recall also Figure \ref{fig:ex-pt}), together with some nomenclature which is made precise below.
+We shall then write the non-scattering condition as the complement of an {\it overlapping} condition, meaning that~$\Psi^\eps_{\{1\}}$ and $\Psi^\eps_{\{2\}}$ reach a mutual distance smaller than $\eps$ (without scattering with each other).
+The scattering, disconnection and overlap situations are represented in Figure~\ref{rec-nonrec-ov} (recall also Figure \ref{fig:ex-pt}), together with some nomenclature which is made precise below.